5 psychological tactics to improve charity landing pages

 3. Show testimonials from service users

-As a charity, your biggest advocates may be those who have benefited in some way from your work.
 When designing landing pages for the UK charity Connect, it was important for tictoc to illustrate the positive impact the organisation has had upon its beneficiaries.

 4. Use directional cues to guide users

-Directional cues can be used to guide users through your landing page, ultimately leading to the desired objective.
 War Child uses directional cues throughout their site, and even homepage to orient users towards the donate section of the site.

 5. Choose appropriate colours

-When it comes to landing page design, colour plays two incredibly important roles.
-Firstly, colours help to establish contrast between page elements and help with readability, and secondly, colours are often associated with emotional or psychological responses.
-The following example from Oxfam’s donation landing page highlights these two principles in action.
+Colour plays two incredibly important roles in landing page design.
+First, colours establish contrast between page elements and help with readability.
+And second, colours are often associated with emotional or psychological responses.

 Colour contrast enables key information to stand out so that users can gain a quick understanding of the impact of the work.
-Secondly, according to colour theory, the colours used here also help communicate the importance of the work in a more subtle way.

-It’s little surprise then that blue is used here to represent factual information, as blue is often associated with trustworthiness, sincerity and loyalty.
-Green is of course a core brand colour for Oxfam, however in this case it plays the role of cementing user’s understanding of how money will be used.
-This is likely to be a deliberate move, as green has been known to be associated with financial themes and stability.
+Oxfam uses green as a core brand color; however, in this case, it also cements the user's understanding of how the money will be used.
+This is likely to be a deliberate move, as green is associated with financial themes and stability.
 Finally, the colour orange is an active colour, suggesting energy and progress.

 Key takeaways